 Three Minute Thesis (3MT®) is a research communication competition developed by The University of Queensland (UQ).
 Doctoral students have three minutes to present a compelling oration on their research and its significance.
 3MT® is not an exercise in trivializing or ‘dumbing-down’ research, but instead challenges students to consolidate their ideas and research discoveries so they can be presented concisely to a non-specialist audience.

 The first 3MT® was held at UQ in 2008 with 160 students competing.
 Enthusiasm for the 3MT® concept grew and it has now been adopted by numerous universities in Australia, New Zealand, Fiji, the United Kingdom, Canada, Hong Kong and the United States.
-The Texas State University Graduate College is excited about providing our students the opportunity to participate in the second annual 3MT® Competition held at our university.
+The Graduate College is excited about providing our students the opportunity to participate in the Texas State University 3MT® Competition.

 Why is it called the three minute thesis?

 The research product of doctoral students in Australia is referred to as a thesis.
 In the United States we call the document a dissertation.
 The concept applies equally to doctoral research regardless of what the final document is called.
 Imagine hearing an 80,000 word dissertation explained in less than 180 seconds…3MT® contestants must do just that by condensing their research into a brief, engaging presentation for a non-specialist audience, using a single presentation slide.